 During our reviews of the platforms, the clear winner in the Dialpad vs RingCentral battle for user experience is Dialpad.
 First, Dialpad brings it home with its platform’s messaging functionality.
 The business messaging platform syncs all messages received to every device so that you have the same messaging information on your Android or iPhone as you would on your desktop app.
 With RingCentral, there are several places to find messages across the platform, so it’s lacking that “single source of truth” experience.

 Conference calling is critical for VoIP services, especially for providers that are focused on unified communications, and both RingCentral and Dialpad have video conferencing solutions that work on any device that’s connected to either network.
-For Dialpad, Uberconference integration grants web conferencing, and with RingCentral, audio and video conferencing is provided for those with the Standard Plan and above.

 This was a close one, but RingCentral with its four tiers of plans that are packed with features edges out the competition.
 It also doesn’t hurt that RingCentral has so many app integrations compared to Dialpad.
 Both of the two business VoIP providers have tiers that are also dedicated to SMBs, but if you’re going to be going full enterprise, RingCentral’s Ultimate tier has firmly laid-out pricing and a bevy of features that will even allow you to open up your call center.